sabinabains/dsc-phase-1-project/README.md

 Adventure and Family have high average profits as well while keeping low costs

-Action, Sci-Fi, Fantasy, and Comedy genres have higher budgets than profit on average
+Action, Sci-Fi, Fantasy, and Comedy genres have higher budgets than profit on average, and are more risky

-Using the median rather than the mean excludes potential outliers in films, demonstrating Animation films as a clear winner
+Using the median rather than the mean excludes potential outliers in films, further demonstrating Animation films as a clear winner

 ## Crew Analysis